 The ionizer allows you to make the most effective water for your needs.
 Cleaners for floors need a lower pH than water used to drink or cook with.
 The Deluxe 9.0 will produce the exact type of water you need for any situation.

-- Japanese binchotan charcoal from Kishu, Japan is the highest grade
+- Binchotan (Japanese Oak) activated charcoal is the highest grade of charcoal.
+These...

 - Absorbs impurity from water - resulting in pure, great tasting water.
 Filtering time is...